Geitungen Lighthouse

-Geitungen Lighthouse (Geitungen fyr) is a coastal lighthouse in the municipality of Karmøy in Rogaland county, Norway.
+Geitungen Lighthouse (Geitungen fyr) is a coastal lighthouse in Karmøy Municipality in Rogaland county, Norway.
 The lighthouse is located on a small island about 1 km off the southern tip of the main island of Karmøy.
 The entrance to the harbor of the town of Skudeneshavn lies about 3 km northeast of the lighthouse.
 The island is accessible only by boat.
 The lighthouse was established in 1924 and it was automated in 1994.
 It was listed as a protected site in 1998.

 Technical specifications

 The 11 m tall lighthouse emits a white, red or green light, depending on direction, occulting once every six seconds.
 The light sits at an elevation of 41 m above sea level on top of an octagonal prism tower.
 The concrete masonry tower is attached to a U-shaped one-story lighthouse keeper's house.
 The lighthouse is painted white and the roof is red.
 The lighthouse also emits a racon signal, using the morse code letter "G".
 The racon signal can be received inside a 1.13 nmi radius of the lighthouse.